Azure/CARML-Learn/docs/wiki/Lab 6 - Publishing.md

-In this lab, you will learn how publish modules, both for releases and prereleases.
+In this lab, you will learn how to publish modules, both for releases and prereleases.
 You will also publish your first modules to the Bicep Registry.

 ### _Navigation_
 - [Step 1 - Publish prerelease for a module](#step-1---publish-prerelease-for-a-module)